AlessandraSozzi/zealous-waffle/README.md

 **zealous-waffle** is course project for the course **Getting and Cleaning Data** : https://www.coursera.org/course/getdata

 ## Requirements
 The only package required is **plyr**.
-Make sure you you have it with the command:
+Make sure you have it with the command:
 ```R
 install.packages("plyr")
 ```